neilcochran/cross-stitch/README.md

 ### **Color Schema:**

 A color represents a color used in the pattern.
-The color is made up of one or more [`strands`](#strand-schema) of thread.
+The color is made up of one or more [`strands`](#strand-schema) of floss.
 Each strand can be a different color, allowing blended colors to be defined.
 ```json
 {
     "colorId": 1,